andornaut/statezero/README.md

 subscribe(fn); // Undefined "selector" - subscribe to every state change
 ```

-`nextState` is the new/current state and `prevState` is the old state (just prior to the state change), the value of
+`nextState` is the new/current state. `prevState` is the old state (just prior to the state change), the value of
-each of which depends on the "selector" argument that you supplied.
+each of which depends on the "selector" argument that you supplied. `nextRootState` is the new/current full state graph.

 | "selector" argument                         | Value of `nextState` and `prevState`     |
 | ------------------------------------------- | ---------------------------------------- |